openenergymonitor/learn/view/electricity-monitoring/programmers/ftdi-programmer.md

 [programmer_emonpi_shield]: files/How_to_connect_the_ftdi_programmer_to_an_emonPi_Shield.jpg "LEDs on the FTDI Programmer"

-#### MBus Reader
+#### M-Bus to UART Converter
-Plug the programmer onto the header pins with the component side and the LEDs facing the MBus reader board.
+Plug the programmer onto the header pins with the component side and the LEDs facing the M-Bus to UART converter board.

 ![FTDI_MBus.webp][ftdi_mbus]

-[ftdi_mbus]: files/FTDI_MBus.webp "Using the FTDI Programmer with the MBus Reader"
+[ftdi_mbus]: files/FTDI_MBus.webp "Using the FTDI programmer with the M-Bus to UART converter"

 #### Powering the Emon Device